-If we are unable to generate positive cash flows from our operations or we are unable to raise capital, our ability to continue as a going concern is in doubt.
+If we are unable to generate positive cash flows from our operations or we are unable to raise capital, we will have to scale back our operations.

-We incurred a net loss of approximately \$1.4 million for the four months ended April 30, 2013, \$6 million in 2012 and \$2.1 million in 2011 (using our then fiscal year of December 31st).
+We incurred a net loss of approximately \$1.1 million during the three months ended July 31, 2013, \$6 million in 2012 and \$2.1 million in 2011 (using our then fiscal year of December 31st).
 Beginning in September 2012, we closed equity financings totaling gross proceeds of approximately \$4.6 million, which has provided working capital necessary because of these losses.
-Additionally, in July 2013, Michael Mathews, our Chief Executive Officer, loaned us \$1 million and we issued him a \$1 million Promissory Note due December 31, 2013.
+Additionally, in July 2013, Michael Mathews, our Chief Executive Officer, loaned us \$1 million and we issued him a \$1 million Promissory Note due April 2, 2015.
+In September 2013, we sold a \$2.24 million Original Issue Discount Secured Convertible Debenture, or the Debenture, to one investor and received gross proceeds of \$2.0 million.
+The Debenture pays 8% interest per annum, payable monthly on the first day of each calendar month beginning on November 1, 2013.
+We are required to redeem 25% of the Debenture on November 1, 2014 and January 1, 2015 and the remaining 50% on April 1, 2015.
 Aspen Group believes that it will begin generating positive cash flows from operations by the end of fiscal 2014.
-We are planning to conduct a future offering to raise up to \$4 million from the sale of equity securities in a private placement offering.
-These proceeds will be used to meet cash flow deficits and to accelerate the growth of the business.
-We cannot assure you that this plan will result in the consummation of a successful offering.
-In the event that we are not successful at generating positive cash flows or we are unable to raise capital, we will be required to reduce our operating expenses which will limit our ability to grow our business.
-Additionally, our audited consolidated financial statements contain a going concern opinion.
-This going concern opinion may affect our ability to obtain DOE permanent certification for Title IV purposes.
+In the event that we are not successful at generating positive cash flows, we will be required to raise additional capital or reduce our operating expenses which will limit our ability to grow our business.
+Because small companies like Aspen Group generally face more obstacles in obtaining financing, we cannot assure you that we will be successful in raising additional capital if needed.